-The Office of Research and Grant Development (RGD) subscribes to three online grants databases for use by Southeast personnel and students: Community of Science (COS) and the AASCU Grants Resource Center Grant Search.
-These online databases and links to other grant opportunity websites are available via the RGD website at: http://www.semo.edu/grants/search/funding.html.
+The Office of Research and Sponsored Programs (ORSP) subscribes to a grants database for use by Southeast personnel and students: The AASCU Grants Resource Center Grant Search.
+This online database and links to other grant opportunity websites are available via the ORSP website at: https://www.semo.edu/grants/search/funding.html.

-The Office of Research and Grant Development may conduct comprehensive grant searches for faculty, as well as monitor specific sponsors or grant mechanisms.
-The best quality search can be conducted when a faculty member schedules a meeting with RGD staff to discuss the idea or endeavor for which he/she is seeking grant funds.
-This allows the RGD staff member assigned to better understand the nature of the proposed project, the time frame for the project, and the approximate amount of funding required.
-Following a visit by an RGD staff member, a grant search will then be conducted and a grant opportunity report provided to the requesting faculty member within 10 business days.
+The Office of Research and Sponsored Programs may conduct comprehensive grant searches for faculty, as well as monitor specific sponsors or grant mechanisms.
+The best quality search can be conducted when a faculty member schedules a meeting with ORSP staff to discuss the idea or endeavor for which he/she is seeking grant funds.
+This allows the ORSP staff member assigned to better understand the nature of the proposed project, the time frame for the project, and the approximate amount of funding required.
+Following a visit by an ORSP staff member, a grant search will then be conducted and a grant opportunity report provided to the requesting faculty member within 10 business days.
 In lieu of a meeting, the Request for Grant Search Form may be submitted.